01 — Philosophy

 From score to cash level

-invested% = lo + (hi − lo) × sigmoid( score / 40 )
+invested% = lo + (hi − lo) × sigmoid( score / k )

-where sigmoid(x) = 1 / (1 + e^−x)
+where sigmoid(x) = 1 / (1 + e^−x); k is a fixed calibrated slope

 The language-model overlay — deliberately small